As healthcare prices skyrocket, we must work together to bring the costs under control

 To address this crisis, we must keep working together as a state to balance affordability for Rhode Islanders with stability for our healthcare system.
 Here's how we're working to improve access to high-quality, affordable care—and how you can help.

-BCBSRI has invested $500 million in RI’s primary care practices since 2014 and is also:
+BCBSRI has invested $500 million in RI’s primary care practices since 2014 and has also:

-• Increasing fully insured commercial payments to primary care providers (PCPs) by up to 30% by early 2026, as mandated by the Office of the Health Commissioner’s (OHIC’s) recently updated affordability standards
+• Increased payments to primary care providers for our fully insured commercial plans by 35%, as mandated by the Office of the Health Commissioner’s (OHIC’s) updated affordability standards

-• Eliminating Rhode Island primary care medical prior authorizations, which will help create additional capacity for more patients to be seen
+• Voluntarily eliminated most primary care medical prior authorizations for both Commercial and Medicare plans, which will help create additional capacity for more patients to be seen

-• Offering a new provider contract option that provides monthly payments to PCPs to improve financial stability and predictability to support staff hiring and expanded patient access
+• Offered a new provider contract option that provides monthly payments to PCPs to improve financial stability and predictability to support staff hiring and expanded patient access

 BCBSRI is offering comprehensive support to our members, including: